 Background and History

-The 1995-W Proof American Silver Eagle remains the undisputed key date of the popular series and has come to represent one of the most coveted modern rarities.
+The 1995-W Proof American Silver Eagle (Buy on eBay) remains the undisputed key date of the popular series and has come to represent one of the most coveted modern rarities.
 The issue was created to celebrate the 10th anniversary of the American Eagle program and only included within a special set containing four higher value gold coins.
 The unusual circumstances of the distribution led to very low sales and the extremely limited mintage of just 30,125 pieces.

 The American Silver Eagle was originally authorized under the Liberty Coin Act, which became Public Law No. 99-61 with President Ronald Reagan’s signature on July 9, 1985.
 The law provided for coins to be minted and issued with a diameter of 40.6 mm, weight of 31.103 grams (one troy ounce), and composition of 99.9% fine silver.
 The initial source for the silver would be the Defense National Stockpile.
 The authorizing legislation specified that obverse design was to be symbolic of Liberty, while the reverse design was to carry an eagle.